Iagonorg/Mainnet-Node-Synology/README.md

 ![enter-auth-key](./assets/step-8.png)

 5. Once installed, you’ll be prompted with the auth-key after installation.
-The key will also be available in a file inside the storage path that you set during the installation process. *(Auth key is required to stake the node in the resource provider dashboard).
+Write this key down, as it will not be shown again. *(Auth key is required to stake the node in the resource provider dashboard).

 ![auth-key](./assets/step-9.png)